xraypy/xraylarch/doc/index.rst

 provides a comprehensive Python library for processing and analyzing X-ray spectroscopy and imaging data.
-Several Python libraries - `xraydb`_, `lmfit`_, `asteval`_, `wxmplot`_, and `pyshortcuts`_ - were orginally built for Larch and then spun-off as separate libraries that can be used by the broader X-ray, scientific, and programming communities.
+Several Python libraries - `xraydb`_, `lmfit`_, `asteval`_, `wxmplot`_, and `pyshortcuts`_ - were orginally built for Larch and then spun-off as separate libraries that can be used by the broader X-ray and scientific programming communities.

 Larch includes a few GUI applications that provide user-friendly and interactive data visualization for many common X-ray analysis tasks.
 The most